 National Student Nurses Association (NSNA).
-The NSNA is one organization that allows student nurses to participate in activities designed to help them prepare for licensing as well as foster relationships with other student nurses.
+The NSNA is one organization that allows student nurses to participate in activities typically designed to help them prepare for licensing as well as foster relationships with other student nurses.

 Sigma Theta Tau International Honor Society of Nursing.
 Students who excel in their classes may be invited to join the Sigma Theta Tau International Honor Society of Nursing.
-Joining this organization can provide student nurses valuable training opportunities while also allowing them to show potential employers that they were among the top of their class academically.
+Joining this organization can offer student nurses valuable training opportunities while also allowing them to show potential employers that they were among the top of their class academically.